SFF’s Matching Pledge Program

 The process to get a Matching Pledge is very similar to the process for getting a standard S-Process grant recommendation.

 1. Submit an application to the SFF Funding Rolling Application.
-See the SFF homepage for grant round announcements and application information, including the submission deadline.
+See the SFF homepage for grant round announcements and application information, including the submission deadlines.

 2. In your application, specify the following: